grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 **Use:**

 > Before you begin, make sure you have:<ul><li>The kubectl command-line tool.
-To learn how to install kubectl, see [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).</li><li>(Optional) The helm command-line tool for managing Helm charts.
-To learn how to install helm, see [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.</li></ul>
+To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).</li><li>(Optional) The helm command-line tool for managing Helm charts.
+To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.</li></ul>

 **Don't use:**

 > Before you begin, make sure you have the kubectl command-line tool available on your local machine.
-To learn how to install kubectl, see [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) in the Kubernetes documentation.
+To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) in the Kubernetes documentation.
 You might also need the helm command-line tool for managing Helm charts.
-To learn how to install helm, see [Installing Helm](https://helm.sh/docs/intro/install/) from the Helm documentation.
+To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) from the Helm documentation.

 ## Write text for UI elements